 Or as a plant.
 We have no way of knowing whether the three memories that Snape made such a point of off-loading before each session were always the same three memories.

 With Tom potentially watching over his shoulder, Snape frankly couldn’t afford to succeed in that particular venture’s official purpose of teaching the kid to shut him out, even if they had considered it doable.
-And with Tom and his demands in the equation, Snape and Albus must have always known that they might need an exit strategy, and I think that the Pensieve memories were that exit strategy.
+And with Tom and his demands in the equation, Snape and Albus must have always known that they might need an exit strategy.
+I think the Pensieve memories constituted that exit strategy.

 And from the outside, it looks very much as if Snape decided that the best way to sidestep the whole issue was to lure Harry into behavior that would give him an excuse to throw the boy out of the office and refuse to teach him further.
 At that point in the story, regardless of who you thought Snape was really working for, his primary concern would be to cover his own arse with both his “Masters”.

 But, now, what I really suspect he was doing was putting on a show for Tom.

 Think about it.
 Snape’s behavior throughout the whole Occlumency fiasco was as fishy as a dockside quay.
 He could have removed those memories before Harry showed up for the lesson.
 He could have put the Pensieve in a cupboard, or kept it in his private quarters.
 Instead, he certainly knows that Harry is aware of what a Pensieve is (if I am on the right track here, Albus would have brought him up to speed on that), he definitely knows that the kid can be as curious as a cat, and yet the first thing he does at every lesson is to put on a great show of sticking private thoughts into the Pensieve as soon as the boy shows up.
 Just what are we supposed to think of such behavior?